-Periareolar - This incision is typically more concealed, but since it also involves cutting through the breast tissue, it is associated with a higher likelihood of breastfeeding difficulties, as compared to the other incision sites.
-Cutting through the tissue may make change in sensation or infection more of a concern.

-Inframammary - This incision is generally less concealed than periareolar and associated with fewer breastfeeding difficulties than the periareolar incision site.
-It is also the most commonly used incision at the present time, and is felt to give the best access to and control of the breast implant pocket.

-Transaxillary - This incision is less concealed than periareolar and associated with fewer breastfeeding difficulties than the periareolar incision site.
+- Periareolar This incision is typically more concealed, but since it also involves cutting through the breast tissue, it is associated with a higher likelihood of breastfeeding difficulties, as compared to the other incision sites.
+Cutting through the tissue may make change in sensation or infection more of a concern. - Inframammary This incision is generally less concealed than periareolar and associated with fewer breastfeeding difficulties than the periareolar incision site.
+It is also the most commonly used incision at the present time, and is felt to give the best access to and control of the breast implant pocket. - Transaxillary This incision is less concealed than periareolar and associated with fewer breastfeeding difficulties than the periareolar incision site.
 If the incision is made under the arm, the surgeon may use a probe fitted with a miniature camera, along with minimally invasive (very small) instruments, to create a "pocket" for the breast implant.
-This approach is more difficult, and may increase the risk of damage to, and unexpected location of, the implant.

-Umbilical (belly button) - This incision site has not been studied in Allergan's clinical studies and should not be used for a variety of reasons, including potential damage to the implant shell.
+This approach is more difficult, and may increase the risk of damage to, and unexpected location of, the implant. - Umbilical (belly button) This incision site has not been studied in Allergan's clinical studies and is not recommended.